haidarn2/Syncify/README.md

 A C# Windows application that lets you DJ by syncing your spotify with your friends in realtime.
 Syncify uses a P2P websocket implementation for hosting a session and connecting to existing sessions.

+### So what exactly is being synced?

+Currently the following features are synced:

+* Play/Pause status
+* Current track
+* Track changes
+* Changing seek time within a track

 ### Usage

 1. Ensure Spotify is running in the background.